openai/openai-python/README.md

 * `thread_id`: The unique identifier for the thread in which you want to run the task.
 This is essential to specify the context of the run.
 * `assistant_id`: The unique identifier for the assistant you want to use.
 This could be an AI model or a specific assistant configuration.
+* The script below will use the code and create the identifiers once the script has ran.
+Copy these to the .env file afterwards.
+More info below.
 * More information on the lifecycle of a Run can be found in the [Run Lifecycle Documentation](https://platform.openai.com/docs/assistants/how-it-works/run-lifecycle)

 #### Usage